10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

 5. Enhance Customer Retention

-Encourage customer feedback to identify areas for improvement.
-For example, an e-commerce business might use post-purchase surveys to fine-tune its offerings.
-By focusing on retention, you’ll boost lifetime customer value and create brand advocates who drive referrals and repeat sales.
+For example, an e-commerce business might use surveys after purchase to fine-tune its offerings.
+When you focus on retention, you’ll boost lifetime customer value and create brand advocates who drive referrals and repeat sales.

 Examples: